-How to import Disqus comments into Wordpress
+Effortlessly import Disqus comments into WordPress: a step-by-step guide

-Some time ago, I had switched from a self-hosted wordpress blog to a statically generated (Jekyll) blog hosted on Github Pages.
+Some time ago, I had switched from a self-hosted WordPress blog to a statically generated (Jekyll) blog hosted on Github Pages.
 For a commenting system, Disqus was quite an easy choice at that time since it was zero hassle for us site owners, and Disqus did all the heavy lifting from filtering the comments to storing and displaying them.

 Blog

 But as time went on, I started realizing that implementing a static blog was not quite the right thing.
 Firstly, there were privacy issues around Disqus because of which many readers of my blog were discouraged from commenting.
 Secondly, the concept of a “static site” itself felt quite constraining to me as I couldn’t implement things like contact form or a questionnaire to interact with my viewers.
-As a result, I decided to switch back to a plain old self-hosted wordpress blog.
+As a result, I decided to switch back to a plain old self-hosted WordPress blog.

 Now, importing the posts was quite straightforward using the Jekyll generated RSS feed link that was pretty straightforward to use.
-In case you don’t have it in your Jekyll blog, its very easy to write one using liquid template.
+In case you don’t have it in your Jekyll blog, it’s very easy to write one using liquid template.
 Just create a file named rss.xml in your root folder with below contents:

 <?xml version="1.0" encoding="UTF-8"?>